-1. Table 8.16.
-Marine mammal species most commonly occurring in the Ocean SAMP area (Kenney and Vigness-Raposa 2009)
+Table 8.16.
+Marine Mammal Species Most Commonly Occurring in the Ocean SAMP Area (Kenney and Vigness-Raposa 2009)

-1 11 Humpback Whale (E) Spring & Summer Abundance varies year to year in response to prey distribution.
-Fin Whale (E) Summer More abundant outside the Ocean SAMP boundary.
-Sperm Whale (E) Summer More abundant outside the Ocean SAMP boundary, primarily in deeper water.
+(creme) and Season Most Abundant in Ocean SAMP Area† Comments on Distribution or Activity in the Ocean SAMP Area North Atlantic Right Whale (E) Spring & Fall Mostly transits through outer regions of the Ocean SAMP area as individuals migrate south in the fall and north in the spring; occasionally individuals will linger for days or weeks to feed in Ocean SAMP area Humpback Whale (E) Fin Whale Spring & Summer Abundance varies year to year in response to prey distribution (E) Summer More abundant outside the Ocean SAMP boundary Sperm Whale (E) Summer More abundant outside the Ocean SAMP boundary, primarily in deeper water.
 Harbor Porpoise Spring Can occur in the Ocean SAMP area during all seasons, but are most abundant in the spring when they are moving inshore and northeastward toward feeding grounds.
 They are among the most abundant marine mammal species within the Ocean SAMP area.
-Atlantic White-Sided Dolphin All seasons Most abundant outside Ocean SAMP boundary.
-Short-beaked Common Dolphin All seasons Likely to occur frequently in the Ocean SAMP area.
+Atlantic White-Sided Dolphin Short- All seasons Most abundant outside Ocean SAMP boundary beaked Common Dolphin All seasons Likely to occur frequently in the Ocean SAMP area.
 Harbor Seal Fall, Winter and Spring Regular haul-out sites along the periphery of Block Island (October through early May).
 These haul-out sites are thought to be used primarily by younger animals that are foraging in the area prior to migrating further north.
-Sei Whale (E) Spring Irregular abundance in Ocean SAMP area.
-Common Minke Whale Spring and Summer More abundant outside the Ocean SAMP boundary.
-Long-Finned Pilot Whale Spring More abundant outside the Ocean SAMP boundary.
-Risso's Dolphin Spring and Summer More abundant outside the Ocean SAMP boundary.
-Bottlenose Dolphin Summer Likely only to be seen in outer part of Ocean SAMP area. [†] In many cases marine mammal species may be present in all seasons.
+Sei Whale (E) Spring Irregular abundance in Ocean SAMP area Common Minke Whale Spring and Summer More abundant outside the Ocean SAMP boundary Long- Finned Pilot Whale Spring More abundant outside the Ocean SAMP boundary Risso's Dolphin Spring and Summer More abundant outside the Ocean SAMP boundary Bottlenose Dolphin Summer Likely only to be seen in outer part of Ocean SAMP area

+[†] In many cases marine mammal species may be present in all seasons.
 Seasons listed are those with the greatest probability of occurrence.
-Seasons are defined as: Winter (December, January, February); Spring (March, known to regularly occupy haul-out sites on the periphery of Block Island (along with other sites outside of the Ocean SAMP area within Narragansett Bay) during the winter and early spring (Kenney and Vigness-Raposa 2009).
-The haul-out site used most frequently on Block Island is a wooden raft located in Cormorant Cove within the Great Salt Pond, located near the center of the island (See Figure 8.43 in § 8.4.5(E)(1) of this Part) (Kenney and Vigness-Raposa 2009; Schroeder 2000).
-Because the site is at the center of the island, it is unlikely to be disturbed by activities associated with the development of offshore renewable energy.